 Legal terms Definition Solicitor A lawyer who gives legal advice, prepares legal documents and cases, deals with all the paperwork and communication involved with their clients' cases, such as writing documents, letters and contracts tailored to their client's needs; ensuring the accuracy of legal advice and procedure, and preparing papers for court.
 Solicitors represent clients in disputes and in court if necessary.
 In complex disputes, however, solicitors will often instruct barristers or specialist advocates to appear in court on behalf of their clients.
 Barrister A lawyer who generally represents individuals and organisations in courts and tribunals and may provide a specialist written legal advice.
 Barristers in England and Wales are referred to by solicitors to represent a case in court and only become involved once advocacy before a court is needed.
-Queen's Counsel (QC/Silk), or King's Counsel (KC) A lawyer, usually a barrister or an advocate (who may also be a solicitor who has obtained certain qualifications) appointed to Counsel to the Crown on the recommendation of the Lord Chancellor and entitled to sit within the bar of the court wearing a silk gown.
+King's Counsel (KC/Silk), or Queen's Counsel (QC/Silk) A lawyer, usually a barrister or an advocate (who may also be a solicitor who has obtained certain qualifications) appointed to Counsel to the Crown on the recommendation of the Lord Chancellor and entitled to sit within the bar of the court wearing a silk gown.

 Crown Prosecution Service Prosecutes criminal cases investigated by the police and other investigative organisations in England and Wales.
 Crown Court Court where serious criminal cases such as murder, rape, robbery are tried by a judge and a jury.
 The Crown Court also deals with the appeals against conviction or sentence of the magistrates' court.
 Chambers Can refer to the private office of a judge or the offices of a barrister or group of barristers.
 Magistrates' court Lower court that deals with summary offences (less serious cases, e.g. motoring offenses, minor criminal damage, etc.) and also deliberates if there is sufficient evidence to send a defendant to the Crown Court.
 The magistrates' court, in certain situations, can also deal with more serious offences such as burglary and drug offences.
 The magistrates' court may also hear family cases involving the arrangements for a child to be taken into care or put up for adoption, orders to prevent domestic abuse, etc. Magistrate Volunteers who hear cases in courts (criminal court, family court, or both) in their community.
+Attorney General A senior legal advisor to the government, responsible for legal matters concerning the state.
+In England and Wales, the Attorney General also oversees the Crown Prosecution Service (CPS).
+Common Law A body of law developed through judicial decisions and precedents, as opposed to statutory law.
+Common law is the primary legal system in England and Wales.
+Tort A civil wrong that causes harm or loss to another person, leading to a legal liability.
+Examples include negligence, defamation, and trespass.